 Get a glimpse of the many countryside churches

-One of the nicest things to do in Sardinia is wandering around the countryside to discover the many lovely, tiny countryside churches.
-There’s quite a few scattered around the island.
+There’s quite a few countryside Romanesque churches scattered around the island.
 My favorite is Santa Maria di Sibiola, a romanic church dating back to the 11th century AC located in the countryside of Serdiana, at around 20 minutes drive from Cagliari.
 It’s small, beautiful and it’s where my family members get married (one more reason for me to love it).

 Some of the other countryside churches include Santa Maria in Monserrato, not far from Cagliari; Santa Trinità di Saccargia, in Codrongianus (north of Sardinia); San Simplicio, near Olbia; Santa Giusta, which is the main church of the village of Santa Giusta; Sant’Antonio Abate, in the lovely village of Orosei.
 They are some of the best places in Sardinia for those who want to get out of the typical tourist path.